Lord-Topa/smallsh/README.md

 * Any children running as background process must ignore SIGTSTP.

-* When the parent process running the shell receives SIGTSTP
+* When the parent process running the shell receives SIGTSTP:

-	The shell must display an informative message immediately if it's sitting at the prompt, or immediately after any currently running foreground process has terminated
+	* The shell must display an informative message immediately if it's sitting at the prompt, or immediately after any currently running foreground process has terminated

-	The shell then enters a state where subsequent commands can no longer be run in the background.
+	* The shell then enters a state where subsequent commands can no longer be run in the background.

-	In this state, the & operator should simply be ignored, i.e., all such commands are run as if they were foreground processes.
+	* In this state, the & operator should simply be ignored, i.e., all such commands are run as if they were foreground processes.

-* If the user sends SIGTSTP again, then the shell will
+* If the user sends SIGTSTP again, then the shell will:

-	Display another informative message immediately after any currently running foreground process terminates
+	* Display another informative message immediately after any currently running foreground process terminates

-	The shell then returns back to the normal condition where the & operator is once again honored for subsequent commands, allowing them to be executed in the background.
+	* The shell then returns back to the normal condition where the & operator is once again honored for subsequent commands, allowing them to be executed in the background.

 ----------------------------------------------